wawandco/oxpecker/docs/PLUGINS.md

 # How does it work?

-To make this work the CLI once started looks for `cmd/ox` folder, if the it finds the folder will attempt to run `main.go` in there, otherwise it will run default plugins that the CLI ships with.
+To make this work the CLI once started looks for `cmd/ox` folder, if it finds the folder will attempt to run `main.go` in there, otherwise it will run default plugins that the CLI ships with.

 ![CLI execution](images/cli-execution.png)